MesangaE/Python-app/README.md

 Deactivate
 CONGRATULATIONS!
 You have created a basic flask application

-- Create a Dockerfile in same directory as application.
+- Create a Dockerfile in the same directory as the application.
 Build your image docker buildx build -t myapp . docker ls

 - Run a container
 	    docker run -d -p 5000:5000  myapp .

-	Commit to your desired VSC  and in the repo settings>>secrets>> add any secret
+- Commit to your desired VSC  and in the repo settings>>secrets>> add any secret

 Other ideas to enhance your application is to but that is not my focus.
 The idea is to dockerize an application and push to AWS ECR